phunware/maas-mapping-ios-sdk/README.md

 Installation
 ------------

-PWMapKit has a dependency on MaaSCore.framework, which is available here: https://github.com/phunware/maas-core-ios-sdk and PWLocation.framework, which is available here: https://github.com/phunware/maas-location-ios-sdk
+PWMapKit has a dependency on MaaSCore.framework (available here: https://github.com/phunware/maas-core-ios-sdk) and PWLocation.framework (available here: https://github.com/phunware/maas-location-ios-sdk).

-It's recommended that you add the MaaS frameworks to the Vendor/Phunware directory, then, add the MaaSCore.framework and PWMapKit.framework to your Xcode project.
+It's recommended that you add the MaaS frameworks to the Vendor/Phunware directory, then add the MaaSCore.framework and PWMapKit.framework to your Xcode project.

 The following frameworks are required:
 ````